danielspaniel/ember-data-change-tracker/README.md

 **New**
   - Experimental feature
     - isDirty, hasDirtyRelations computed properties
-      - Set up in [configuration](https://github.com/danielspaniel/ember-data-change-tracker#configuration) as { auto: true }
+      - Set up in [configuration](https://github.com/danielspaniel/ember-data-change-tracker#configuration) as { enableIsDirty: true }
       - It is experimental and a has one crippling defect, it can not track object type attributes.
 But if you don't have object types it works fine.